ptcodes/ptcodes.github.io/_posts/2020-05-28-static-blog-with-jekyll-and-amazon-amplify.md

 ## Prerequirements

 Alright, we still need to do a couple of things.
 Please create a git repository with your Jekyll site.
-Amazon Amlify works with Github, Gitlab, Bitbucket and private git repositories.
+Amazon Amplify works with Github, Gitlab, Bitbucket and private git repositories.

 Please add a file called amplify.yml with the followent content: